FliiFe/genetic-2048/README.md

 grunt
 ```

+Once you have started the server, all file changes will trigger a build and a reload on the webpage.

+If you want to export the project, just run `grun build` and export the build directory.

 **The server will run on localhost, on port 8080**.
-You can change this in the Gruntfile
+You can change the port in the Gruntfile.

 If you want to build without serving files, use
 ```